vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.md

 When running or building container images with ``docker``, if the container image is hosted on Docker Hub it will be pulled down direct from Docker Hub for each separate workshop session of that workshop.

 Because the image is pulled from Docker Hub this will be slow for all users, especially for large images.
-With Docker Hub introducing limits on how many images can be pulled anonymously from an IP address within a set period, this also could result in the cap on image pulls being reached, preventing the workshop from being used until the period expires.
+With Docker Hub having introduced limits on how many images can be pulled anonymously from an IP address within a set period, this also could result in the cap on image pulls being reached, preventing the workshop from being used until the period expires.

 Docker Hub has a higher limit when pulling images as an authenticated user, but with the limit being applied to the user rather than by IP address.
 For authenticated users with a paid plan on Docker Hub, there is no limit.